 Comprehensive psychiatric evaluation and diagnostics program.
 We offer multispecialty psychiatric evaluations at our main downtown location.
 Evaluations include neuropsychological testing, state-of-the-art brain imaging, and lab tests.
 Using this information, we customize a comprehensive treatment plan and refer you to other specialists as needed.

 Advanced, evidence-based treatments and state-of-the-art psychopharmacology.
-What this means to you: You have access to the most advanced and efficacious treatments, including electroconvulsive therapy (ECT) and repetitive transcranial magnetic stimulation (rTMS).
+You have access to the most advanced and efficacious treatments, including electroconvulsive therapy (ECT) and repetitive transcranial magnetic stimulation (rTMS).
 Our clinicians are highly adept at evaluating and treating mental illness, and will always prescribe the most appropriate medications for your specific diagnosis.

 Ranked 25 in National Institutes of Health (NIH) research funding.
-With $10.5 million awarded in 2017, we rank 25 (and rising) out of about 120 national medical school departments of psychiatry receiving grant funding.
+With $10.5 million awarded in 2017, we rank 25th out of about 120 national medical school departments of psychiatry receiving grant funding.
 We’re first out of seven medical schools in Florida.
 This means we’re continuously recognized for leading important research in mental health disorders.

 Baker Act receiving facility.
 In addition to being a private receiving facility, UMH also receives patients for involuntary examinations.
-In compliance with State of Florida Mental Health statutes (e.g., the Baker Act), we have special teams ready to assist with the process of an involuntary admission and ensure your loved ones are not in imminent danger of harming themselves.
-Please call for more information: 305.689-4444.
+In compliance with State of Florida Mental Health statutes (e.g., the Baker Act), we have special teams ready to assist with the process of an involuntary admission and ensure your loved ones are not in imminent danger of harming themselves or others.
+Please call for more information: 305-689-4444.